scipy-conference/scipy_proceedings/papers/zain/zain.rst

 We also encourage the expansion and application of this framework to various other problem contexts.
 The modular approach to its design ensures portability and adaptability to other projects.
-For example, the preprocessing module can be replaced with whatever field-specific computations are appropriate, or forgone entirely.
-Furthermore, the fact that the dynamics module is designed to operate within the abstract latent space of the appearance module means that the appearance module acts as a buffer or converter between the concrete data and the temporal analysis.
-Consequently, when applying the framework to new projects, only the appearance module need be altered, while the preprocessing module may optionally be adapted or dropped, and the dynamics module preserved.
+The fact that the dynamics module is designed to operate within the abstract latent space of the appearance module means that the appearance module acts as a buffer or converter between the concrete data and the temporal analysis.
+Consequently, when applying the framework to new projects, only the appearance module need be altered, while the preprocessing module may optionally be adapted or entirely dropped, and the dynamics module preserved.

 One example task this pipeline could be adapted to is that of RNA folding analysis.
 The study of RNA folding patterns is essential in areas such as drug development.
 One way to model RNA folding is to consider